 With bill limits imposed this year I have introduced bills and Constitutional Amendments to achieve the following:

 As we work through hundreds of bills and amendments to the budget, I hope constituents will contact me with their opinions.
 It helps me represent the 30th District best.
-I hope you will consider filling out my legislative session survey, attend one of my upcoming Town Hall Meetings, or write to me at email@example.com.
+If you have any concerns, thoughts, or suggestions on upcoming legislation, please write to me at email@example.com

 I look forward to hearing from you, and continuing the work of the people in Richmond.